alinex/node-builder/README.md

 builder --help
 ```

-After global installation you may directly call `builder` from anywhere.
+After global installation you may directly call `builder` from anywhere to work
+in the current or defined directory:

 ``` sh
 builder --help